victor-0x29a/victor-0x29a/README.md

-## 😅 Olá, meu nome é <strong>Victor!</strong>
+## 🍾 Hello, call me the <strong>0x29a</strong>

-🔭 Atualmente ando estudando o NestJS, Kafka e Nginx!
+🔭 Currently i'm studying the framework NestJS, Kafka and Nginx!

-💬 Sou desenvolvedor web full-stack e curto bastante a área de segurança também.
+💬 I am a web developer full-stack and i like too the area of security.

 ----

-## 🚀 Minhas Skills
+## 🚀 My Skills

 <div align="center">